-The Legion of Mary (Latin: Legio Mariae) is an association of Catholics who serve the Church on a voluntary basis by performing some active work each week such as visiting homes in the parish, visiting hospitals, nursing homes and prisons and providing instruction in the faith (Catechisis) to both children and adults.
+The Legion of Mary (Latin: Legio Mariae) is an association of Catholics who serve the Church on a voluntary basis by performing some active work each week such as visiting homes in the parish, visiting hospitals, nursing homes and prisons and providing instruction in the faith (catechisis) to both children and adults.
 All work is carried out with the approval of the parish priest.
 The members come together once a week to pray and to report on the work they have done during the previous week.
 The weekly meeting is of utmost importance in the Legion system, providing formation for its members.
-This is done primarily by the reading of the Legion Handbook and a short talk or Allocutio given by the Spiritual Director (usually a priest).
+This is done primarily by the reading of the pdf Legion Handbook (1.51 MB) and a short talk or allocutio given by the Spiritual Director (usually a priest).

 The Role and Spirit of the Legion